 This is the best news we've had ALL YEAR

-Of course, no-one could take over from our Cilla, who sadly died in 2015, and who fronted the ITV show throughout its time on our screens from 1985 to 2003.
+We were super excited about Paul O'Grady's appointment to the show last month.
+Of course, no-one could replace Cilla in our hearts, who sadly died in 2015, and who fronted the ITV show throughout its time on our screens from 1985 to 2003.

 And when a source told The Sun that the classic would be "rebooted to make it young, sexy and modern," many were expecting a younger presenter to step into Cilla's kitten heels.